 What is involved during a chimney cleaning?

 During a chimney cleaning, we clean everything from the firebox and smoke chamber to the flue.
 Whether you have blockages, soot buildup, nesting materials, or flammable creosote in your chimney, we’ll get rid of it.
-We’ll also inspect the crown/chase cover, the masonry work, the chimney cap, the damper, and the flashing, and provide you with pictures of our work and our findings.
+We’ll also inspect the crown/chase cover, the masonry work, the chimney cap, and the damper, and provide you with pictures of our work and our findings.

 Facts & FAQs About Carbon Monoxide